-In Neowarra v Western Australia [2004] FCA 1092 (Neowarra), Sundberg J determined that native title existed in relation to most of the area covered by the Wanjina-Wunggurr Willinggin application and that the native title was held by the WWC.
-In Barunga v Western Australia [2011] FCA 518 (summarised in Native Title Hot Spots Issue 34), Justice Gilmour determined that the WWC hold native title existed in relation to most of the area covered by the Wanjina-Wunggurr Dambimangari application.
+In Neowarra v Western Australia [2004] FCA 1092 (Neowarra), Sundberg J determined that the WWC hold native title to most of the area covered by the Wanjina-Wunggurr Willinggin applications.
+In Goonack v Western Australia [2011] FCA 516 (summarised in Native Title Hot Spots Issue 34), Justice Gilmour determined determined that the WWC hold native title existed in relation to most of the area covered by the Wanjina-Wunggurr Uunguu application.

-Through mediation with the National Native Title Tribunal, the parties reached an agreement that, among other things, provided for the recognition of native title held by members of the WWC.
-They agreed the area claimed in the three Wanjina-Wunggurr applications together make up the traditional country of the WWC.
-It was not disputed that the WWC's traditional system of law comes from spirit beings called Wanjina.
-The parties subsequently sought a determination by consent recognising native title is held by the members of the WWC 'for their respective communal, group and individual rights and interests in the proposed determination area'.
+Through mediation with the National Native Title Tribunal, the parties to the WWD application reached an agreement that, among other things, provided for the recognition of the members of the WWC as the native title holders in relation to almost all of the WWD application area.
+The parties subsequently sought a determination by consent pursuant to s.
+87A recognising native title is held by the members of the WWC 'for their respective communal, group and individual rights and interests' in relation to a large part of the proposed determination area.
+It was agreed that, apart from the land and waters of one island, the area covered by the WWD is the traditional country of the members of the WWC.
+The traditional system of law of the WWC comes from 'spirit beings known as Wanjina'-at [8] to [9].